happn-app/eXtenderZ/Readme.md

 TODO

 ## Installation
-The easiest installation for this project is via Carthage.
-The project cannot be SPM-compatible because it has a part which does not use ARC, and has a custom modulemap.
+The project is now SPM-compatible, via an `xcframework`.
+Source SPM-compatibility cannot be provided AFAICT because the project has a part which does not use ARC, and has a custom modulemap.

+Carthage installation should work too.

 ## License
 [Apache License 2.0](License.txt)